openfort-xyz/playfab-unity-sample/README.md

 In this integration, we use the [Google Play Games plugin for Unity](https://github.com/playgameservices/play-games-plugin-for-unity) to handle authentication with PlayFab, ensuring a seamless and secure login experience for users on Android devices.

+Once authenticaded we use PlayFab's user identity token to create a self-custodial account using [Embedded Smart Accounts](https://www.openfort.xyz/blog/embedded-smart-accounts).

-By integrating the [Openfort SDK](https://github.com/openfort-xyz/openfort-node) into Azure Functions, we establish a seamless connection to PlayFab.
+Moreover, by integrating the [Openfort SDK](https://github.com/openfort-xyz/openfort-node) into Azure Functions, we establish a seamless connection to PlayFab.
 Unity clients using the PlayFab Unity SDK can tap into these functions, accessing the full range of Openfort features within the game environment.

 ## Application Workflow